apache/pulsar/site2/docs/security-versioning-policy.md

 The Pulsar community will announce security vulnerabilities and how to mitigate them on the [users@pulsar.apache.org](mailto:users@pulsar.apache.org).
 For instructions on how to subscribe, please see https://pulsar.apache.org/contact/.

+## Versioning Policy

+The Pulsar project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
+Existing releases can expect patches for bugs and security vulnerabilities.
+New features will target minor releases.

 ## Supported Versions